-The Intesa Sanpaolo Group adopts a Code of Ethics that sets out the basic values to which it intends to commit itself and enunciates the voluntary principles of conduct for dealings with all stakeholders (customers, employees, suppliers, shareholders, the environment and, more generally, the community) with broader objectives than those required by mere compliance with the law.
-The Intesa Sanpaolo Group has also issued voluntary conduct policies (environmental policy and arms industry policy) and adopted international principles (UN Global Compact, UNEP FI, Equator Principles) aimed at pursuing respect for the environment and human rights.
+A fundamental tool for reputational risk monitoring is the Code of Ethics adopted by the Intesa Sanpaolo Group.
+This contains the basic values to which the Intesa Sanpaolo Group intends to commit itself and enunciates the voluntary principles of conduct for dealings with all stakeholders with broader objectives than those required by mere compliance with the law.
+The Intesa Sanpaolo Group has also issued voluntary conduct policies and adopted international principles aimed at pursuing respect for the environment and human rights.